jessicalundin/graph_testing_harness/README.md

-# IMCI Graph Testing Harness
+# Graph-based Testing Harness for LLMs

-This repository contains code accompanying the paper: **"A Graph-Based Test-Harness for LLM Evaluation"** on arXiv (link forthcoming).
+This repository contains code accompanying the paper: **"A Graph-Based Test-Harness for LLM Evaluation"** on [arXiv](https://arxiv.org/abs/2508.20810).

 This is a prototype for a graph-based LLM testing harness to achieve 100% coverage of a set of health guidelines -- to our knowledge the first of it's kind.
 The questions can be dynamically generated for 3+ trillion combinations of the 400+ questions from this particular graph; however the methodology can be extended to any use case.
 As a demonstration, we built a graph from the [WHO IMCI guidelines](https://www.who.int/publications/m/item/integrated-management-of-childhood-illness---chart-booklet-(march-2014)), and generated multiple-choice questions.
 These questions can be used for evaluation or post-training (finetuning, alignment).